This post may contain affiliate links. Please read my disclosure policy.

 - Preheat the oven to 425ºF, and line a 12 spot muffin tin with muffin papers.

-- Prepare the cherries first, pitting whole ripe cherries, and cutting them roughly in quarters - set aside.
+- Prepare the cherries first, pitting whole ripe cherries, and cutting them roughly in quarters to eights - set aside.

-- In a medium bowl, which together the flour, sugar, baking powder and salt - set aside.
+- In a medium bowl, whisk together the flour, sugar, baking powder and salt - set aside.

 - In a larger bowl, whisk together the yogurt, milk, eggs and extracts.